-An easy recipe for delicious slow cooker pot roast.
-Served over mashed cauliflower, this crockpot pot roast is healthy, keto and paleo.
+An easy recipe for delicious keto pot roast.
+Served over mashed cauliflower and made without flour, it is healthy and gluten-free.

 The ingredients you’ll need